On this page

 Review all stock held

 Make sure you are not tying cash up by holding unnecessary stock.
-It costs between 10 and 30 per cent of the value of stock just to maintain it.
+It costs between 10%-30% of the value of stock just to maintain it.
 The costs come from storage, insurance, keeping accurate tracking records and proper controls to avoid theft.

 How to do it